Bursa Sports High School

 Bursa Sports High School (Bursa Spor Lisesi), full name Bursa BTSO Celal Sönmez Spor Lisesi (BTSO is for Bursa Commerce and Industry Chamber), is a government-funded co-educational comprehensive and specialist secondary school, with speciality in sports, located in Osmangazi district of Bursa Province, Turkey.
 The high school has been serving in this status since 2006.

+Description

 The school has three indoor sport halls.
 The school teachers are expert in their fields and have achieved degrees in their background.

 According to a protocol signed by the Ministry of National Education and the Ministry of Youth and Sports, the students may use all the sports facilities belonging to the ministry in the city.